Kong/docs.konghq.com/app/_hub/kong-inc/acl/how-to/_examples.md

 Step 3: Setup ACL plugins

-Scope the plugin to to each of these routes with the respective `allow` configuration
+Scope the plugin to each of these routes with the respective `allow` configuration

 The `devs-and-admin` route will have the `allow` field set to both of the groups